gkalidas/logic-building/README.md

-a10q1.c     : Program to print given range. a10q2.c     : Program to print even numbers in a given range. a10q3.c     : Program to display addition of a given range.
+a10q1.c     : Program to print given range. a10q2.c     : Program to print even numbers in a given range. a10q3.c     : Program to display addition of a given range. a10q3.c     : Program to display addition of a given range. a10q5.c     : Program to print given range in reverse order.

+Program62.c : Array initialization